Autumnyou/GraphNav-GS/README.md

 **Heterogeneous Graph Abstraction of Gaussian Splatting Scenes for GNN-Guided Path Search**

 GraphNav-GS is a planning framework that enables safe and efficient UAV navigation in 3D Gaussian Splatting (3DGS) scenes.
 Instead of planning directly on millions of Gaussian primitives, it reorganizes the scene into a structured, uncertainty-aware graph and performs learned heuristic search on that graph.
+This paper is currently being submitted to The Visual Computer.
+The complete code will be made public upon acceptance.

 ## What It Does